Term 1 Newsletter, 2023

 Lockers are provided at no cost for students to store their school bags to improve security, and work, health and safety.
 Students are asked to clean out their lockers at the end of every term.
 Items left in lockers at the end of each term will be discarded.
 If you value the contents of your locker, please take it with you.

-Students are encouraged to keep lockers locked at all times, even when empty.
+Students are encouraged to keep lockers always locked, even when empty.
 We are keen to prevent unauthorised access to your locker and/or to have other people placing objects in lockers that do not belong there.

 - Monday – McDonald’s